 # Manage job inputs

-> Programmatically manage and configure job inputs like hyperparameters and file-based configs for W&B Launch jobs.
+> Programmatically manage and configure job inputs such as hyperparameters and file-based configs for W&B Launch jobs.

-The core experience of Launch is easily experimenting with different job inputs like hyperparameters and datasets, and routing these jobs to appropriate hardware.
-Once a job is created, users beyond the original author can adjust these inputs via the W\&B GUI or CLI.
-For information on how job inputs can be set when launching from the CLI or UI, see the [Enqueue jobs](./add-job-to-queue) guide.
+The core experience of Launch is experimenting with different job inputs such as hyperparameters and datasets, and routing these jobs to appropriate hardware.
+After you create a job, users beyond the original author can adjust these inputs through the W\&B UI or CLI.
+For information about how to set job inputs when launching from the CLI or UI, see the [Enqueue jobs](./add-job-to-queue) guide.

 <Note>

 Launch SDK functions require `wandb-core`.
-See the [`wandb-core` README](https://github.com/wandb/wandb/blob/main/core/README) for more information.
+For more information, see the [`wandb-core` README](https://github.com/wandb/wandb/blob/main/core/README).

 </Note>